 The Bard PowerPort wasn’t supposed to cause life-threatening injuries.
 It was built to make patients’ lives easier—especially those needing frequent IV treatments, chemotherapy, or blood draws.
 Instead, it’s now the center of a growing mountain of lawsuits, and for good reason.

-Here’s the problem: these devices are fracturing inside people’s bodies.
 The catheter—the flexible tube that carries medication or fluids—has been reported to break apart, puncture blood vessels, and migrate into the heart or lungs.
 Some patients ended up in emergency surgery.
 Others never walked out of the hospital.
 And for every severe case, there are dozens more with infections, clots, and permanent damage.

 And it doesn’t stop with poor design.
 The legal complaints also allege: